 A Community of Practice (CoP) is a group of people who “share a passion for something they do and learn how to do it better as they interact regularly” (Eitenne Wenger).
 The idea behind a CoP is that through the process of sharing experiences and knowledge with others, we enable dialogue among members and begin to explore new possibilities and new ways of doing something.

-We invite you to register with a thinking partner and join us to share and engage in dialogue to look for deeper meaning in our work.
+This Community of Practice (CoP) is for those who guide, nurture, and inspire children in child care settings.
+Join us to explore, share and engage in dialogue to look for deeper meaning in our work.
 We hope participants will take time to consider their current practices with an open mind to help deepen their understanding of the concepts within their own context.

 SUITABLE FOR ALL EARLY LEARNING AND CHILD CARE PROFESSIONALS

 3 books – the BC Early Learning Framework, Play Today and Let’s Play